Improving Multilingual Capabilities with Cultural and Local Knowledge in Large Language Models While Enhancing Native Performance: Conclusion

 \subsection{Scalability to other languages}

 As not every language has readily available datasets of even a few domains, we took an approach of using just translated datasets for all domains other than those used for localized and cultural knowledge addition.
-This would enable reusing the approach to build bi-lingual LLMs optimized for other languages as long as a proficient LLM supports the language to translate the texts fluently.
+This would enable reusing the approach to build bilingual LLMs optimized for other languages as long as a proficient LLM supports the language to translate the texts fluently.
+Given that the performance of the models trained on a mix of real and translated data as well as just translated data are nearly identical as seen in \autoref{table:5} and \autoref{table:6}.
+This technique could be scaled to other languages.